ashleysally00/keep_flying_gif_resize_project/Readme.md

 ## The Challenge and Solution

 I created a flying butterfly gif using frame-by-frame animation techniques in Photoshope and Procreate.
-Then I decided I wanted to analyze the butterfly gif and try to resize it using python.
+Then I decided I wanted to analyze the butterfly gif and try to resize it using Python.
 When I first attempted a resize, I encountered an unexpected issue.
 Here's what happened.

 ### The Problem